The Forms of Forgiveness

 The project

 This research focuses on local mental health intervention initiatives in Rwanda.
-During four months of fieldwork in the Karongi and Nyabihu sectors (Western Province), Basile Mangiante follows the work of an organisation that facilitates group therapy sessions between former genocidal detainees and their survivor victims.
-The study is structured around three main axes.
+During a four-month fieldwork in the districts of Karongi and Huye, Basile Mangiante is observing the work of an association that organises group therapy sessions between former genocide perpetrators and their survivor victims.
+The fieldwork is structured around two main areas.

 Basile Mangiante is a Master’s student in Anthropology at the University of Paris Nanterre and a graduate of McGill University (Montreal, Canada).
 His current research focuses on psychotherapeutic care for both survivors and perpetrators of the Rwandan Tutsi genocide.
 He is currently undertaking four months of fieldwork in the western part of the country (Karongi and Nyabihu districts), where he studies group therapy sessions involving survivors and former perpetrators.
 His research is supervised by Anthony Stavrianakis (CNRS–LESC).